securisec/r2wiki/home.md

 ![R 2 Logo 3](/uploads/r-2-logo-3.png "R 2 Logo 3"){.pagelogo}
 **Principle author** : Hapsida (@securisec)

 This is an ongoing work in progress and reflects various material obtained during stuying how to user r2.
-This wiki is constantly updated and will hopefully be fully searchable one day.
-Feel free to tweet to me `@securisec` if there is a tidbit I can include in here.
+This wiki is constantly updated.
+Feel free to tweet to me [@securisec](https://twitter.com/securisec) if there is a tidbit I can include in here.

     All the commands are based (started) with the following Radare version: radare2 2.1.0-git 16575 @ linux-x86-64 git.2.0.1-245-g48bfa50